robeden/robeden.github.io/_posts/2018-01-24-ZoneTrackerPlugin.md

 we have a fairly open cubical configuration.
 We've also recently rearranged cubes so my team is all close.
 This has been great for communication but challenging for interruptions.
 The main difficulty is that I'm lead engineer and team lead.
-My team has a braod range of experience levels and right now we have a number of projects in early stages.
+My team has a broad range of experience levels and right now we have a number of projects in early stages.
 This all adds up to lots of great conversations.
-I love this stage with it's planning and collaboration; it's my favorite part of development.
-But at this stage in my career I find it very difficult to get enough blocked out time to be really productive coding.
+I love this stage with it's planning and collaboration; it's one of my favorite parts of development.
+But at this stage in my career I find it very difficult to get enough time to be really productive coding.

 Part of the problem is that just blocking out time isn't sufficient because not all time